COMPARE TWO SEQUENCES:

 CoreGenes (D. Seto, Bioinformatics & Computational Biology, George Mason Univ., U.S.A.) is designed to analyze two to five genomes simultaneously, generating a table of related genes - orthologs and putative orthologs.
 These entries are linked to their GenBank data.
 It has a limit of 0.35 Mb, while the newer version CoreGenes 2.0 extends the limit to approx. 2.0Mb.
 If your data is not present in GenBank use this site.
 The upgrade to this program is GenOrder 4.0 which will compare genomes up to 8Mb (Reference: Mahadevan P. &Seto D. 2010.
 BMC Research Notes 3:41).

 CoreGenes 3 (D. Seto & P. Mahadevan, Bioinformatics & Computational Biology, George Mason Univ., U.S.A) - tallies the total number of genes in common between the two genomes being compared; displays the percent value of genes in common with a specific genome; determines the unique genes contained in a pair of proteomes.
 CoreGenes 3.5 is the batch CoreGenes server.
-I have tried this out on a group of P22likevirus species with great success.
+I have extensively used this set of resources in the classification of bacterial viruses.